-Student majors must successfully complete (70%) a written comprehensive exam at the end of the sophomore year.
-Question pool will be given at the beginning of the sophomore year.
+Student majors must successfully complete (70%) the written comprehensive exam (SME 295) at the end of the sophomore year.
 Transfer students will take the exam at a time appropriate to the time of transfer.

-Student majors must successfully complete (70%) the senior comprehensive written and oral exams during the senior year prior to graduation.
-Question pool will be given to students at the beginning of the senior year.
-Transfer students will take the exam at a time appropriate to the time of transfer.
+SME majors must also successfully complete (70%) the senior comprehensive written and oral exams (SME 495) during the senior year prior to graduation.
+Question pools for the exams will be given to students at designated times.